Immune-supportive foods to prevent colds & flu

 We’re learning a lot more about how food components—such as fibre, vitamins, minerals and plant polyphenols—support the immune system and lower the risk of infections.
 A well-balanced diet provides:

-• Stronger defence by regulating immune cells and having specific antibacterial or antiviral functions (e.g., vitamin D, zinc).
+• Specific antibacterial or antiviral functions (e.g., vitamin D, zinc).

 • Protection from oxidative stress and inflammation (e.g., vitamins C, E, zinc, selenium, omega-3 fatty acids, polyphenols).